brooth/jeta/README.md

 metasitory.package=com.company.project
 ```

-If you need to keep some annotations without processing you can turn their processors off (note that you can use reg-exp in the annotation names):
+If you need to keep some annotations without processing you can turn their processors off (reg-exp is allowed in the annotation names):
 ```properties
 processors.disable=Meta.*,Log
 ```

-To speed up annotation processing, turn `utd` feature on.
-This option says to Jeta to use already generated code in case the source code has not been changed:
+To speed up annotation processing, it's recommended to turn `utd` feature on.
+This option says to Jeta to use already generated code in case the source code hasn't been changed:
 ```properties
 utd.enable=true